 Open your file in Adobe Photoshop and click Image > Image size...
 Resize your image to the desired size in inches at 360PPI.
 Your size should be approximately how big you'd like your stickers to be after they're produced.
 Keep in mind that the size shown in the dialog box represents your entire document, so you should trim the background first.

-Once your resize your image, add some padding to make room for the border.
-Click Image > Canvas Size... and add 2 inches of relative padding to your image.
+Once you resize your image, add some padding to make room for the border.
+Click Image > Canvas Size... and add 51 mm of relative padding to your image.

 Step 2: Create an image mask